Nomi-CEu/Nomi-CEu/README.md

 - Harder recipes for assorted things like Iridium, Graphene, Numismatic Dynamos, and more

 ### Installation Instructions:
-\* Note: Scripts will not work on versions <1.6, thus manual installation will be necessary.

 #### Script Installation Instructions: